Skip to content

 How can organizations use the ISO/IEC 42001 with 6clicks’ GRC software?

 The ISO 42001 standard is available on the 6clicks Content Library for users to freely download and utilize for their risk and compliance needs.
-6clicks’ GRC software equips organizations, advisors, and managed service providers with a range of capabilities such as Risk Management, Compliance Management, Audit & Assessment, Controls & Policies, and integrated content.
+The 6clicks platform equips organizations with a range of capabilities such as Risk Management, Compliance Management, Audit & Assessment, and integrated content to streamline their compliance with ISO 42001.

 6clicks’ AI engine, Hailey, can map standards like the ISO/IEC 42001 as well as other frameworks and regulations all at once and run a single audit and assessment against all of them to help organizations determine their compliance with each.